 We look at external step and stairway design and how it is crucial in helping to prevent slips and trips.
+The question ‘ what to put on outside steps to prevent slipping’ is also answered.

 Slips and trips can become more of a concern on external steps and stairways during the winter months, especially with potential environment hazards caused by low light, rain and ice.
 External public and work place areas both need to be taken into consideration, when reviewing safety.
 Slips on external steps or stairways could effect employees as wells as visitors or customers.